mattermost/mattermost-load-test/docs/operator.md

 $ kubectl get po
 ```

-Then to collect the logs from each of the pods with:
+Then collect the logs from each of the pods with:

 ```
 $ kubectl logs <podname1> > lt.log
 $ kubectl logs <podname2> >> lt.log
-...
+... repeat above command for other pods ...
 ```

 With all the logs collected, use `ltparse` to get the results: